Fearless Dunkley looks to build on 'Summer of Sophia' as exciting future awaits

 Q: Your team had a tough Ashes campaign as well as a bad start to the World Cup.
 So how was the team morale at that moment?

-Team morale was it was just got to be positive and keep backing everyone.
+Team morale was we just got to be positive and keep backing everyone.
 You had a long, long time away from home.
 As soon as we (were) down or (had) our heads down, it was going to take a lot to get out of that.
 We just kept being positive, kept backing each other and looking after each other and looked at it from that perspective.

 Q: Then you guys turned it around and had a great campaign in the World Cup, reaching the final once again.
 So how was the turnaround and how can you describe the whole campaign?